-As of March 31, 2018, 178,684,647 Equity Shares were issued, outstanding, of which 125,000,000 Equity Shares were partly paid and the balance fully paid.
+As of March 31, 2019, 179,144,347 Equity Shares were issued and fully paid.

 The equity shares are our only class of share capital.
-Some of the share capital, 39,153,995 shares, is represented by American Depository Shares issued by our Company in accordance with applicable laws and regulations.
+Some of the share capital, 39,613,695 shares, is represented by American Depository Shares issued by our Company in accordance with applicable laws and regulations.
 Our Articles of Association and the Indian Companies Act permit us to issue classes of securities in addition to the equity shares.
 For the purposes of this annual report, "shareholder" means a shareholder who is registered as a member in the register of members of our Company.
 The term shareholders and ADSs holders have the same meaning in this annual report since the Indian Companies Act only defines a shareholder.